pomerantsev/pavelpomerantsev.com/readme.md

 Images are a special kind of content where HTML and CSS sometimes have to be considered in tandem.

-To ensure that content images look good and are loaded in a performant way, I’m following the guidance from [Image Optimization by Addy Osmani](https://www.smashingmagazine.com/printed-books/image-optimization/).
+To ensure that content images look good and are loaded in a performant way, I’m generally following the guidance from [Image Optimization by Addy Osmani](https://www.smashingmagazine.com/printed-books/image-optimization/).
-I haven’t looked beyond the second chapter, so I may make further optimizations in the future.

 **Note:** I only have one image at the moment, so if I have more, some of the below may change.